ankitgope/cryptoChains-react/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this as per your specific project setup and features.
+Please customize this according to your specific project setup and features.